 - Double up for more – This is a small batch recipe that can be doubled if you prefer.

-- Serve with ice cream or whipped cream – Cobbler is always more fun topped with a dollop of ice cream, or even homemade whipped cream!
+- Serve with ice cream or whipped cream – Chocolate stone fruit cobbler is always more fun topped with a dollop of ice cream or even homemade whipped coconut cream!

 I would recommend reheating in the oven, covered, at 350F, until the filling is bubbly.
 Reheating in the microwave may cause the biscuits to get chewy.